-- 59.7 Subject to any relevant governing legislation and clause 59.4, the additional hours component and the call out component of the EDA will count as salary for the following purposes: - (a) workers compensation purposes; - (b) recreation leave and personal leave that accrued after 1 January 2002; - (c) long service leave that accrued after 1 January 2004; and
+55.7 Subject to any relevant governing legislation and clause 55.4, the additional hours component and the call out component of the EDA will count as salary for the following purposes:

-- (d) all other forms of paid leave under the Agreement. - 59.8 Subject to clause 59.4, the employer will pay superannuation on the EDA as if it was 'ordinary time earnings' under the Superannuation Guarantee (Administration) Act 1992 (Cth). - 59.9 The EDA period runs from 1 January each year.
-The record of additional hours is 'zero balanced' or 'reset' on that date, with no carry over from the previous year. - 59.10 The actual performance of additional hours and participation in the call out roster will be monitored against the applicable level of EDA on a quarterly basis to ensure that these are tracking in accordance with the annual forecast.
-Where the actual performance of work is not sufficiently aligned to the annual forecast, corrective action will be agreed between the employee and manager to amend the approved entitlement, address demand for extra duty or provide access to time off in lieu. - 59.11 Both initial requests and subsequent requests for review of EDA will require the approval of the CEO.
-In relation to the annual review process, relevant managers are required to submit supporting information regarding the proposed utilisation of EDA within their work group for the following year, by 1 December of the current year to: - (a) identify eligible individuals; - (b) specify proposed levels of extra duty allowance for each individual; and - (c) include details of the actual performance of additional hours and call out for the current EDA year for each individual, in support of the levels proposed for the following year.
+- (a) superannuation; - (b) workers compensation purposes; - (c) recreation leave and personal leave that accrued after 1 January 2002; - (d) long service leave that accrued after 1 January 2004; and - (e) all other forms of paid leave under the Agreement. - 55.8 The EDA period runs from 1 January each year.
+The record of additional hours is 'zero balanced' or 'reset' on that date, with no carry over from the previous year. - 55.9 The actual performance of additional hours and participation in the call out roster will be monitored against the applicable level of EDA on a quarterly basis to ensure that these are tracking in accordance with the annual forecast.
+Where the actual performance of work is not sufficiently aligned to the annual forecast, corrective action will be agreed between the employee and manager to amend the approved entitlement, address demand for extra duty or provide access to time off in lieu. - 55.10 Both initial requests and subsequent requests for review of EDA will require the approval of the CEO.
+In relation to the annual review process, General Managers are required to submit supporting information regarding the proposed utilisation of EDA within their business unit for the following year, by 1 December of the current year to: - (a) identify eligible individuals; - (b) specify proposed levels of extra duty allowance for each individual; and - (c) include details of the actual performance of additional hours and call out for the current EDA year for each individual, in support of the levels proposed for the following year.

-60. Higher Duties Allowance
+56. Higher Duties Allowance

-- 60.1 An employee who is required to perform all or part of the duties of a higher level job for a minimum of five consecutive working days is eligible to receive a higher duties allowance. - 60.2 The higher duties allowance will be calculated as the difference between the employee's salary and the minimum salary for the higher level job, or an alternative amount determined and authorised as a percentage of the duties performed where partial performance is directed. - 60.3 Where the minimum salary of the higher level job is lower than or equal to the employee's salary, the allowance will be calculated by reference to the pay point that first constitutes an increase in salary for the employee. - 60.4 Where the employee's nominal role has not been back filled and the employee is required to perform partial duties of that role, while acting in a higher duties capacity, the CEO may approve the continuation of allowances (specific to the employee's nominal role) for the duration of the higher duties. - 60.5 Payment of higher duties allowance will be from the date of commencement of the five day period until the employee ceases to perform the normal range of duties.
+- 56.1 An employee who is required to perform all or part of the duties of a higher level job for a minimum of five consecutive working days is eligible to receive a higher duties allowance. - 56.2 The higher duties allowance will be calculated as the difference between the employee's salary and the minimum salary for the higher level job, or an alternative amount determined and authorised as a percentage of the duties performed where partial performance is directed. - 56.3 Where the minimum salary of the higher level job is lower than or equal to the employee's salary the allowance will be calculated by reference to the pay point that first constitutes an increase in salary for the employee. - 56.4 Payment of higher duties allowance will be from the date of commencement of the five day period until the employee ceases to perform the normal range of duties. - 56.5 An employee acting in an Executive Contract position will receive payment in accordance with whichever of the following options constitutes the greatest benefit to the employee: - (a) at the pay level within the following classifications that first constitutes an increase compared with the remuneration received by the employee in their nominal position:

-- 60.6 An employee acting in an Executive Contract position will receive payment in accordance with whichever of the following options constitutes the greatest benefit to the employee: - (a) at the pay level within the following classifications that first constitutes an increase compared with the remuneration received by the employee in their nominal position: - (i) the NTPS Senior Administrative Officer or Executive Officer level in the case of an employee acting in an Executive Contract Manager position; or - (ii) the NTPS Executive Officer level in the case of an employee acting in an Executive Contract officer position; or - (b) at a level that constitutes a 5% increase compared with the remuneration received by the employee in their nominal position. - 60.7 For the purposes of this clause, remuneration means salary plus any allowances or bonuses to which the employee is entitled under this Agreement.
+- (i) the NTPS Senior Administration Officer or Executive Officer level in the case of an employee acting in an Executive Contract Manager position; or - (ii) the NTPS Executive Officer level in the case of an employee acting in an Executive Contract Officer position; or - (b) at a level that constitutes a 5% increase compared with the remuneration received by the employee in their nominal position. - 56.6 For the purposes of this clause, remuneration means salary plus any allowances or bonuses to which the employee is entitled under this Agreement.

-61. Professional Development Allowance
+57. Professional Development Allowance